Fujifilm X-T10 vs Olympus E-M10 III

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
+Both the X-T10 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T10 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.